herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse

 ## Feature List
+- Car
-- Car has a name that does not exceed 5 characters
+  - [x] Car has a name that does not exceed 5 characters
-- Car can move forward
+  - [ ] Car can move forward
-- Car can stay still
+  - [ ] Car can stay still

 ## Functional Requirements
 Implement a simple car racing game with the following rules: